 Headway at a glance

 Founded in 2019, Headway has built a nationwide network of over 60,000 licensed providers across all 50 states and Washington, D.C.
-The platform positions itself as "building a new mental healthcare system."
-Headway offers both virtual and in-person therapy and medication management across more than 25 specialty areas, operating on an insurance-first model that requires new clients to have active, accepted insurance to sign up and book.
+The platform positions itself as "building a new mental healthcare system" and describes itself as "the easiest way to get quality in-network mental health care."
+Headway offers both virtual and in-person therapy and medication management across more than 20 specialty areas, operating on an "insurance-first" model that requires new clients to have active, accepted insurance to sign up and book.

 Headway advertises session costs as low as $0 to $35 with insurance, though your actual cost depends on your individual insurance plan, location, and session length.
 The platform calculates your expected out-of-pocket costs using your insurance information and displays this before booking.
-After entering your insurance details and preferences, you can browse providers and book directly from their profiles, with patients attending their first appointment in an average of 4.9 days for talk therapy and 3.8 days for medication management after booking.
+After entering your insurance details and preferences, you can browse providers and book directly from their profiles, with patients attending their first appointment in an average of 5.9 days after booking.

 Clinical outcomes and evidence-based approaches matter because they show whether a platform actually helps people feel better.
 Measurable results help you understand the effectiveness of care and make informed decisions about your mental health journey.